opsone-ch/documentation/howto/typo3.rst

 Getting Started with TYPO3
 ==============================

-TYPO3 is one of the biggest Open Source CMS currently on the market.
-To get more information about TYPO3, visit their `Website <https://typo3.org>`__.
+TYPO3 is an Open Source CMS written in PHP.
+To get more information, visit their `website <https://typo3.org>`__.

 Create Environment
 ------------------